infonomic/uikit/packages/uikit/README.md

 ## Documentation

 At the moment self-documented component examples are all based on [Storybook](https://storybook.js.org/).
-For now at least, in order to view our Storybook stories, you'll need to clone this repo, install all dependencies, then change into the packages/ui directory and start Storybook with `pnpm storybook` or `npm run storybook`.
+For now at least, in order to view our Storybook stories you'll need to clone this repo, install all dependencies, then change into the packages/ui directory and start Storybook with `pnpm storybook` or `npm run storybook`.

 ## Tailwind CSS Integration

 Here's an example Tailwind CSS integration.
 Note that we have our own reset, and optional typography system and so the order of our imports are a little different from the usual 'Tailwind first' approach.
-The example below does NOT use the Tailwind CSS rest.
+The example below does NOT use the Tailwind CSS reset.

 ```css
 @layer theme, base, components, utilities;